 Getting sober wasn’t easy, and so, you want to make sure you do everything you can to avoid relapsing.
 Even if you currently feel secure in your recovery, to increase your chances of long-term sobriety, you must continuously work on yourself.
 Triggers, temptations, and the stress of everyday life can derail your progress if you don’t make your recovery a priority.
-Introducing meditation into your everyday routine could be just what you need to stay focused on what’s important.
+Introducing meditation into your everyday routine could be just what you need to stay focused on your addiction recovery.

-Here are five ways in which meditation can help you safeguard your sobriety
+Here are four ways in which meditation can help you safeguard your sobriety: